-Water is a key feature of our environment so it should naturally be a key feature on your model railway but creating the a credible water look is surprisingly difficult.
+Water is a key feature of our environment so it should naturally be a key feature on your model railway but creating a credible water look is surprisingly difficult.
 Here, in 5 easy steps, is how I do it on Landreath.
 Even better, this technique is surprisingly cheap while creating very realistic water.

-Michael Faraday once said water was a “a phenomenon which continually awakens new feelings of wonder as often as I view it”.
+Michael Faraday once said water was an “a phenomenon which continually awakens new feelings of wonder as often as I view it”.
 Wouldn’t it be wonderful if the streams, rivers and ponds on your railway invoked similar feelings for you?

-With these 5 easy steps to creating super realistic water they might just.
+With these 5 easy steps to creating super realistic water, they might just.